NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 * __Age at Diagnosis:__ Age at the time of diagnosis expressed in number of days since birth
 * __Stage:__ The extent of a cancer in the body.
 Staging is usually based on the size of the tumor, whether lymph nodes contain cancer, and whether the cancer has spread from the original site to other parts of the body.
 The accepted values for tumor_stage depend on the tumor site, type, and accepted staging system
 * __Survival:__ The number of days until death
-* __Last Follow Up:__ Time interval from the date of last follow up to the date of initial pathologic diagnosis, represented as a calculated number of days
+* __Last Follow Up (days):__ Time interval from the date of last follow up to the date of initial pathologic diagnosis, represented as a calculated number of days
 * __Available Files per Data Category:__ Five columns displaying the number of files available in each of the five data categories.
 These link to the files for the specific case.
 * __# Mutations:__ The number of mutations for the case
 * __# Genes:__ The number of genes affected by mutations for the case